Andrew Jackson Bryant

-Biography

 Youth and early life

 As per his obituary, Bryant was born in Effingham, New Hampshire on October 30, 1831.
 As a young man, he sailed around the tip of South America to San Francisco, where he arrived in 1850 and went directly to the Gold Country of California.
 After a "year's hard work," however, he returned to San Francisco "for medical treatment," and then went to Benicia, California, where in 1854–55 was the city marshal and in 1856 he was a deputy sheriff.

 In 1856 the California Legislature met in Benicia, and when it disbanded, Bryant moved to Sacramento, the new state capital, where he opened a general merchandising business with George W. Chesley and George L. Bradley, which lasted four years.
 He then "sold out, going into the wholesale liquor business with a Mr. Morrison."
 He moved back to San Francisco and worked in such enterprises as an insurance agency and an express business.